What Are Rocker Panels?Last Updated November 17, 2023 | Meghan Drummond

 In terms of style, side skirts can help your car appear longer and lower but don’t improve daily driving much.

 Some people have argued that having a side skirt helps to protect your rocker panels but there really isn’t much evidence to support that.
 There are covers available for rocker panels that many in particularly snowy and icy areas are fond of, but ultimately good maintenance is the best protection available.

 The rocker panels are one of the few spots that almost everyone misses when they’re cleaning their car.
 They’re low to the ground and easy to overlook.
 In order to really clean them, you need to bend down to the ground and scrub, something a lot of people aren’t willing to do for their vehicles.

 The rocker panels ride closest to the road as you drive, where they’re continually coated in all of the road debris, the salt, the de-icers, and every other gross thing you drive through (don’t think about this one too hard).
-The result of these chemicals is that the metal of rocker panels quickly becomes corroded and as it does it becomes susceptible to rust.
+The result of these chemicals is that the metal of rocker panels quickly becomes corroded and as it does it becomes susceptible to rust or rot.

 Unfortunately, patching rocker panels isn’t as easy as it was in the days of the unibody frame.